FenCon and the Dallas Future Society are proud to announce the

 return of the FenCon Short Story Contest for an eleventh year.
 We're once again looking for a science fiction or fantasy story on any topic.

-Details and deadlines are forthcoming.
+Details and deadlines are below.
 Get writing!

 PDF documents require the Acrobat reader available